 Hopefully all the above gives you plenty of ideas for spending some time visiting Sandusky and the Shores and Islands region of Ohio!
 Before you head on, I wanted to share with you some additional resources to help you plan both this trip, and to give you more inspiration for future travels

-- For all the information you need to plan your Shores and Islands trip, take a look at the official Shores and Islands website
+- For all the information you need to plan your Shores and Islands trip, take a look at the official website for the Shores and Islands website

 - You can also visit the official websites of Put-in-Bay and Kelley’s Island.